stajichlab/FGMP/README.md

 tar -xvzf FGMP.v.1.0.tar.gz

-#CMD:	tar -xvzf FGMP.tar.gz

 The directory 'fgmp_v1.0' will be created in your current directory.

 FGMP requieres the pre-installation of the following software:

 - HMMER v3.0	http://hmmer.janelia.org/
-- NCBI BLASTALL (tested using version 2.2.21) ftp://ftp.ncbi.nih.gov/blast/executables/release/2.2.21/
+- NCBI BLASTALL (tested using version 2.2.31+) ftp://ftp.ncbi.nih.gov/blast/executables/release/2.2.21/
 - exonerate (tested using version 2.2.0)
 - augustus (tested using version 3.0.3)